Need to know

 At the hotel

 Gorgeous gardens; courtyard; direct access to the Grand Canal; free WiFi throughout.
-In rooms: TV, desk, coffee machine, minibar, Etro bath products, bathrobes, slippers.
+In rooms: TV, desk, minibar, Etro bath products, bathrobes, slippers.

 Our favourite rooms